AASHISHAG/open_university_learning_analytics/README.md

   * dnspython

-you can smply run the server.py file and then server will run on you localhost. then just open Browser and type your local host IP and enjoy the application
+you can simply run the server.py file and then server will run on you localhost. then just open Browser and type your local host IP with the port (localhost:5000) and enjoy the application

 # Contributor
 Sameh Frihat